 Thanks to the lightweight nature of the containers I can deploy multiple applications, services and websites in different nodes in a fairly simple, robust and automated way.

+Kubernetes makes the creation of different environments very easy and maintainable.
 These sandboxed execution environments are ideal to safely expose services to the internet or to create testing environments automatically.

 When it comes to relational databases I find MySQL very robust.